History of Channel 4 News in Timeline

 December 2009: Cancellation of Channel Four News at Noon

-On December 18, 2009, Channel Four News at Noon was cancelled due to the advertising slowdown during the recession.
+On 18 December 2009, Channel Four News at Noon was cancelled due to the advertising slowdown during the recession, along with More4 News, and was replaced with the five-minute Channel 4 News Summary.

-On December 18, 2009, More4 News was cancelled due to the advertising slowdown during the recession, along with Channel Four News at Noon.
+On 18 December 2009, More4 News was cancelled due to the advertising slowdown during the 2009 recession, along with the Channel Four News at Noon.

-On December 21 2009, a replacement for the Channel 4 News at Noon in the 12.00 pm slot, it first aired on 21 December 2009, giving a five-minute summary of the news.
+On 21 December 2009, a replacement for the Channel 4 News at Noon in the 12.00 pm slot first aired, giving a five-minute summary of the news.

 In March 2018, Channel 4 News conducted an undercover investigation into the campaign activities of Cambridge Analytica.

-In 2018, Channel 4 News' exposé of Cambridge Analytica, in collaboration with The Guardian and The New York Times, won a Peabody Award.
+In 2018, the Channel 4 News exposé of Cambridge Analytica, in collaboration with The Guardian and The New York Times, won a Peabody Award.

-In April 2021, Channel 4 and ITN announced that Jon Snow would leave the program after 32 years.
+In April 2021, Channel 4 and ITN announced that Jon Snow would be leaving the programme after 32 years.

-On December 23, 2021, Jon Snow presented his last show on Channel 4 News after 32 years.
+On 23 December 2021, Jon Snow presented his last show on Channel 4 News after 32 years with the program.

 2022: Esme Wren appointed editor

-In 2022, Esme Wren was appointed the editor of Channel 4 News.
+In 2022, Esme Wren was appointed as the editor of Channel 4 News.